aplteam/MarkAPL/MarkAPL.md

 1. The number of leading white-space characters between the left margin and the list marker (in case of a list item itself) or content (in case of a sub-paragraph or a code block) defines the level of nesting.

-   That means that any content that is supposed to belong to a particular list item must be indented by the number of white-space characters to the left and to the right of the list marker plus the characters for the list marker itself: one for bulleted lists and two for numbered lists.
+   That means that any content that is supposed to belong to a particular list item must be indented by the number of white-space characters to the left and to the right of the list marker plus the characters for the list marker itself: one for bulleted lists and at least two for numbered lists.

 1. Between a list marker and the content there might be any number of white space characters.